 That’s strange, given it’s only a few sentences.
 The only way it would take more than 30 seconds is if you are overthinking it.

 I can hear some of you objecting already.
 The first paragraph is the most important!
 It has to capture attention!
-It has to say something new!
+And it has to say something new!
 It has to…

 Has to, has to, has to.